Zankoku-Okuno/blag/articles/curio/fun-words.md

 Homotypic --- English jargon: of the same type

 Scope Meiosis --- English jargon: when scope creep goes so far that a project splits into two

+Weekenday --- English portmanteau: day that is on the weekend (c.f. weekday)